ekalinin/github-markdown-toc/README.md

   * local files (markdown files in local file system)
   * remote files (html files on github.com)

-Here's a golang based implementation:
+gh-md-toc tested on Ubuntu only.
+If you want it on Mac OS X or Windows you better to use a golang based implementation:

   * [github-markdown-toc.go](https://github.com/ekalinin/github-markdown-toc.go)